Que-tenes-para-dar/qtpd-api/README.md

     ```

 ### Docker
 A Dockerfile is provided in order to create your own image.
-Note that you will need to provide the environment variables for those docker images.
+Note that you will need to provide the environment variables for the docker image.

 ## Authors
 Martin Manzo & Alvaro Farina